-Draw overlays and watermarks · Cloudflare Image Optimization docs
+Draw overlays and watermarks

 url

 - Absolute URL of the image file to use for the drawing.
 It can be any of the supported file formats.
-For drawing of watermarks or non-rectangular overlays we recommend using PNG or WebP images.
+For drawing watermarks or non-rectangular overlays, Cloudflare recommends that you use PNG or WebP images.

 widthand